Gabriele Grunewald: Professional career

 Grunewald turned professional in 2010, signing a contract with Brooks Sports.
 In 2011, she placed third nationally in the mile run both indoors and outdoors.

 Over 1500 m, she was fourth at the 2012 United States Olympic Trials missing the Olympic Team by one place.

 Grunewald placed 11th in the 1500 m final at 2013 USA Outdoor Track and Field Championships.

 Grunewald was the 2014 USA Indoor 3000 m champion.
 She was briefly disqualified on appeal from Jordan Hasay’s coach Alberto Salazar that was based on contact Grunewald had with Hasay during the finals; however, Hasay later withdrew the appeal made on her behalf and Grunewald was reinstated as champion and awarded her World Championships berth.
 She would finish 9th at the World Championships.

 Grunewald placed 13th in 1500 m final at 2015 USA Outdoor Track and Field Championships.

 Grunewald placed 3rd at 2016 USATF 1 Mile Road Championships and 12th in 1500 m final at 2016 United States Olympic Trials (track and field).

 In what would be her final professional race, Grunewald ran 4:31.18 and placed 28th in 1500 m semi-final at 2017 USA Outdoor Track and Field Championships in 100-degree heat, in between chemotherapy treatments, and having had a fever just days before the race.

 Personal life

-In 2013, Gabriele married Justin Grunewald, an internal medicine physician whom she first met while they were both students at the University of Minnesota.
+In 2013, Grunewald married Justin Grunewald, an internal medicine physician whom she first met while they were both students at the University of Minnesota.
 In 2017, Brooks released Gabe (her nickname), a 26-minute documentary film depicting her battle with cancer as well as her efforts to qualify for the 2017 World Championships.
-Grunewald had four siblings: three brothers (Ben, Caleb, and Zach) and a sister (Abigail); her sister was killed in a drunk-driving accident in August 2021, on her way to attending a women's soccer game in Falcon Heights, Minnesota.
+Grunewald had four siblings: three brothers (Ben, Caleb, and Zach) and a sister (Abigail); her sister was killed in a drunk-driving crash in August 2021, on her way to attending a women's soccer game in Falcon Heights, Minnesota.